 The Fishing Seasons in Tonga

 When is the best time to fish in Tonga?
-The beauty of Tonga and why so many put it on their fishing-destination-bucket-list is because Tonga has most of the highly-sought game fish in its waters all year round.
-We’re talking Blue Marlin, Sailfish, Mahimahi, Wahoo and Barracuda, just to name a few.
+The beauty of Tonga and why so many put it on their “fishing bucket list” is because Tonga has most of the highly-sought game fish in its waters all year round.
+We’re talking blue marlin, sailfish, mahimahi, wahoo and barracuda; just to name a few.
 It’s true, however, that some fish species have a better season for fishing than others.
-Find out more about that and more about the difference between seasons in Tonga in this guide to the best time for fishing in Tonga.
+Find out more about the best fishing seasons and the difference in weather in this guide to the best time of year for fishing in Tonga.

 The Seasons in Tonga

 So if fishing is good in Tonga year-round, what is the climate like?
 Tonga has two distinct seasons, winter or the “dry season” and summer or the “wet season”.

 The winter season is between May and October, which is also known as the dry season.
 Temperatures are typically 19-29°C (66-84°F), with the rainfall being 110 mm (3.9 in) per month.
 The sea temperatures are usually around 24°C (75°F).